shinyagroove/LoL-Esports-ML/README.md

 ### Step 3: Pick and Apply Baseline Model
-The baseline model is a ==simple decision tree classifier== with `depth=50`, which we will use to predict which role a player played using post-match data(multi-class), position is the choice of our response variable as it is the direct measurement of which role the player played in the match.
+The baseline model is a simple decision tree classifier with `depth=50`, which we will use to predict which role a player played using post-match data(multi-class), position is the choice of our response variable as it is the direct measurement of which role the player played in the match.

 > We found that Total Variance Distance by group of `champion` column is huge, as we can see below, some champion can be considered as **toplane champion**, some being **support champion**, etc
 <iframe src="assets/championDistr.html" width=1040 height=720 frameBorder=0></iframe>